superhero1/ffritz/README.md

 ===================
 - Fix usbplayd
 	- Fix libmaru to properly support for different sample rates (currently only 48KHz is detected)
-- Add support for l16 audio format for MPD/DLNA renderer

 HISTORY
 =======